ParvathyPadmakumar/projectphase1.github.io/README.md

 ## Future Enhancements
 - Add more projects to the carousel.
-- Include animations for the sidebar toggle.
+- Include animations for each page.
 - Improve accessibility features for better usability.

 ## Author